Shiva108/ai-llm-red-team-handbook/docs/AI LLM Red Team Handbook.md

 ---

 _You are now ready to communicate your findings with clarity and impact.
-The next chapter will cover presenting results to both technical and non-technical stakeholders—ensuring your work leads to measurable improvements in AI security._
+The next chapter will cover presenting results to both technical and non-technical stakeholders - ensuring your work leads to measurable improvements in AI security._

 ![Banner](assets/banner.svg)